Austin High School (Minnesota)

 Austin High School (originally called Franklin School when constructed in 1869) is a public high school in Austin, Minnesota, United States.
 It is part of Austin Public Schools, established in 1857.
-The home of the Packers, the school has over 1,250 students; AHS prides itself on having strong academics, athletics, and fine arts.
+The home of the Packers, the school has over 1,250 students.
 The school colors are Scarlet and White, and the sports team is the Packers.
 AHS is a member of the Big 9 Conference.